Ohm's Law Calculator

 How are results formatted?

-Results are displayed with up to 4 decimal places.
-Very small values (below 0.001) use up to 4 significant digits to avoid displaying as zero.
+Results are displayed with up to 6 significant figures.
+Very small values (below 0.001) use up to 4 significant figures so they don't round to zero.

 What is electrical power and how is it calculated?

 Electrical power (measured in watts) is the rate at which electrical energy is consumed or produced.
-It can be calculated as P = V × I, P = I²R, or P = V²/R. This calculator derives power automatically from whichever two values you provide.
-For another physics calculator that solves for a missing variable, see our Bernoulli's equation calculator.
+It can be calculated as P = V × I, P = I²R, or P = V²/R, and all three give the same answer.
+Because power is a first-class input here, you can also work backward from watts to find voltage, current, or resistance.